JAMA April 02, 2019

 Study Limitations

-High crossover rate (27.5% of patients assigned to medical therapy crossed over to ablation), which likely diluted the intention-to-treat treatment effect.
+A high crossover rate (27.5% of the drug therapy group crossed over to receive ablation) heavily diluted the intention-to-treat analysis [1.2].

-Lower-than-expected primary event rates reduced the statistical power of the trial.
+Lower-than-expected overall event rates reduced the trial's statistical power to detect a difference in the primary composite endpoint.

 Clinical Significance